Skip to main content

 Please contact Ingrid Lundin, Conservation Futures Coordinator, to discuss your project, even if it's just an idea.
 We’d love to talk with you about whether your project may be a good fit for a match waiver.

 For governmental/agency applicants, we want to know how your local government is working on equitable community development and preventing displacement in the neighborhood where you propose to add green space.
-See here for a summary of research on this topic.
+See our summary of research on this topic